|

 If you palletize too many boxes, the Container Freight Station (CFS) might charge you extra for labor.

-Palletizing costs will appear on the ocean freight carrier's invoice, and Amid Logistics will not charge extra fees for these costs.
+Palletizing costs will be reflected on the ocean freight carrier's invoice, and Amid Logistics will not incur any additional fees for these costs.

 IV.
 DIMENSIONAL WEIGHT and/or FREIGHT CLASS REASSIGNMENT BY AN LTL CARRIER (applies to shipments that require line-haul and pickups).